Education & Training

 The Inn facilitates a number of different training events for those who have been called to the Bar, some of which are compulsory for all practising members.

-During their pupillage year, pupils must complete both their Practice Management course and their Advocacy Course.
+During their pupillage year, pupils must complete an Advocacy Course.
 Pupils cannot start their second six of pupillage until they have passed the Pupils’ Advocacy Course.
+Practice Management courses are no longer compulsory but an optional course will still be run by the Inn.

 New Practitioners must complete the New Practitioners Programme (NPP) within their first three years of practice.
 This includes completing forty-five hours of Continuing Professional Development (CPD), which must include at least nine hours of advocacy training and three hours of ethics.
 The advocacy and ethics training is provided by the Inns and Circuits.